uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/customization/custom-API.md

 original_id: custom-API
 ---

 Badaso also supports for customization API.
-Badaso uses the [Vue Router](https://router.vuejs.org/) plugin for routing.
 The block below is a directory structure for adding a new API.

 ## Add an API